 Fig. 4 Biodiversity in the Garden – collage of images taken in the Living Field garden arranged to show the micro-habitats with their plants and invertebrates, all interconnected.
 Original images by Stuart Malecki / Living Field.

 The Living Field has placed Education centrally from the beginning, offering visits from schools and the public and working with formal education to produce teaching aids, notably the Living Field CD which was distributed to all schools in Scotland and had been widely requested from overseas (though is no longer updated).
 Working within the wider Community has exposed many people to the issues being discussed here, for example through various open events including Open Farm Sunday and public road shows.

 In Culture, we have promoted the existence of our traditional crop landraces, notable bere barley, and explained the transitions in farming that have led to the present state.
-Several artists and writers have worked with us to widen extended the Garden’s activities to new appreciative audiences.
+Several artists and writers have worked with us to extend the Garden’s activities to new appreciative audiences.

 The project has promoted the benefits of healthy eating, mainly through growing and locally processing pulses, vegetables and grains.
 A major living exhibit in 2017 emphasised the nutritional content of different types of vegetable.
-The wider community has show how to prepare and cook healthy plant products.
-Our work touches on food safety and general wellbeing, but much less so if at all on other topics in this category listed by Nourish .
+The wider community has shown how to prepare and cook healthy plant products.
+Our work touches on food safety and general wellbeing, but much less so if at all on other topics in this category .

 The Living Field project has had little activity in spheres of Politics and Economics.
 The web site has touched on issues in rural policy, such as CAP Greening, and value-generation, for example through new legume products, and web articles have pointed to our reliance for food security on international trade in commodities.
 Yet in general we have kept out of Politics and Economics.